vineethac/huggingface/README.md

 ## Overview
+This repository serves as a guide to help you get started with Hugging Face, including:

+* Downloading and utilizing Hugging Face models locally via the Python Transformers library.
+* Constructing an API for your LLM application using FastAPI.
+* Containerizing your project with Docker.
-This repository will guide you on how to download and use Language Models from Hugging Face locally on a Kubernetes cluster.
+* Deploying and running your containerized application on a Kubernetes cluster.

 ## Hugging Face
 * Major hub for open-source machine learning (ML) models.